-Based in Beijing, VIPKID is among the most popular and well-established online companies for ESL teachers.
-It offers English immersion for Chinese students, so even if you don’t speak a word of any Chinese language, you’re eligible to teach with them.
+Based in Beijing and San Francisco, VIPKID is among the most popular and well-established online companies for ESL teachers.
+It offers English immersion for students around the world, so even if you don't speak another language, you're eligible to teach with them.

 One of the biggest advantages for VIPKID teachers is the company's prepared lessons.
 If you prefer to make your own, this company might not be for you, but it does mean teachers don't have to spend hours doing lesson prep.